bahamas10/plex-install-manager/README.md

     link:  plexmediaserver_1.24.5.5173-8dcc73a59_amd64 as active
     finish:  /opt/plex/src/plexmediaserver_1.24.5.5173-8dcc73a59_amd64
     done!

+This ensures that plex is installed to `/opt/plex/src/active`.
+You can verify this with:

     $ ls -lh /opt/plex/src
     total 2.0K
     lrwxrwxrwx 1 root root 43 Nov 15 02:44 active -> plexmediaserver_1.24.5.5173-8dcc73a59_amd64/